 - Do you possess any additional risk factors?

-In addition to specific condition related questions, the underwriters will also review the information on the life insurance application for coverage.
+In addition to specific disease related questions, the underwriters will also review the information on the life insurance application for coverage.
 This will include basic information regarding your:

 - Height and weight